9 Measurable Metrics for Evaluating Your SEO’s Effectiveness

 8. Pages indexed & crawled per day.
 When Google finds a site it likes, its bots crawl it frequently.
 The more frequently Google crawls your site, the better—when you make changes or publish new blog posts, it’s noticed fairly quickly and often indexed in minutes.

 Want Google to like your site?
-Boasting good user metrics for bounce rate, time on page, etc., a good page speed, and few crawl errors helps.
+Boasting good user metrics for bounce rate, time on page, etc., a good page speed, and few crawl errors help.